hsavit1/MSWDemo/README.md

 react-native run-ios
 ```

-this will only work right now if you uncomment https://rickandmortyapi.com/graphql/ in the App.js
+This will hit the mocked server to get mocked results from the rick and morty API.

 ### Tests

-you can run the test suite with `npm run test`
+- you can run the test suite with `npm run test`
+-

 **WIP**